publishpress/publishpress-series/readme.txt

 == Features ==

 The following is a brief overview of all the features in Organize Series.
 For more indepth coverage of the features of Organize Series you can follow the [Organize Series Usage Tips Series](http://unfoldingneurons.com/series/organize-series-usage-tips) on my blog.
 Better yet, why not subscribe to the [usage feed](http://unfoldingneurons.com/series/organize-series-usage-tips/feed)?

+#### NEWEST FEATURE: Organize Series Publisher Plugin
+Organize Series now comes bundled with a plugin that is the result of some custom work I did for [Amanda Giles](http://www.amandagiles.com) who graciously agreed to make this available to all Organize Series users.
+The Organize Series Publisher plug-in allows you to quickly publish all posts linked to a Series.
+It is dependent on having the Organize Series plug-in installed and activated.
+The Publisher plug-in works by adding a Status to each Series.
+If the status for a Series is "Unpublished", all posts tied to that Series can be individually published, but those posted will be "held" until the Series itself is published.
+Once the Series is "Published", all previously published posts in that series will be immediately published and visible on your site.
+Any posts in a Series still in the Draft status will be left as such and will not be published (until individually published).
+If you have a large number of articles, this saves time and provides a clean "publish" with no accidental broken links from unpublished posts.

+For more details on this feature you can check it out on the [Organize Series Plugin Page](http://unfoldingneurons.com/neurotic-plugins/organize-series-wordpress-plugin) on my website.

 #### Integration with WordPress taxonomy system
 Beginning with version 2.3, WordPress introduced a database and core change that resulted in a new taxonomy system.
 The core WordPress has two taxonomies - "categories" and "tags".
 Organize Series introduces a new taxonomy "series".
 Thanks to the rich api provided to plugin authors Organize Series takes advantage of (as much as possible) the built-in WP goodness!
 As an added bonus - plugin developers can expand on what Organize Series offers by interacting with the new series taxonomy and the built-in filters/hooks.